qualitas-software/azure-eventgrid-emulator/README.md

 The library Microsoft.Azure.EventGrid requires that events are published as HTTPS.
 So the emulator listens for published events on HTTPS, and is addressed with a localhost topic domain hostname.

-The emulator must issue a 202 Accepted response once the event is enqueued in the emulator (_ie- it should not wait for push delivery to complete_).
+The emulator must issue a 200-204 status response once the event is enqueued in the emulator (_ie- it should not wait for push delivery to complete_).
 A hosted service will poll the queue, and will distribute these events to the subscriber function(s); the typical scenario is a function app running locally from VS.

 There is a basic delivery retry mechanism for the publishing per subscriber and per event, if a push endpoint is not accepting a particular event.